 - Tips, how-tos, and tutorials for things that stymie most people but at which your business excels

-- Aggregated industry information and studies that save readers time by not having to hunt it down
+- Aggregated industry trends, information and studies that save readers time by not having to hunt it down

 - Interviews with thought leaders or guest posters, including round tables